silverstripe/silverstripe-userforms/README.md

  1. Download the module from the link above.
  2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files
  3. Make sure the folder after being extracted is named 'userforms'
  4. Place this directory in your sites root directory.
-This is the one with sapphire and cms in it.
+This is the one with framework and cms in it.
  5. Run in your browser - `/dev/build` to rebuild the database.
  6. You should see a new PageType in the CMS 'User Defined Form'.
 This has a new 'Form' tab which has your form builder.